Beckley, West Virginia: Transportation

 The city is the regional hub for over 100,000 Southern West Virginia residents.
 It is the ninth-largest city in West Virginia, exceeded in population by Martinsburg and followed by Clarksburg.

 Highways

 Rail

-Amtrak serves Beckley at Prince Station in Prince as part of the Cardinal line running from Chicago to Washington DC.
+Amtrak serves the Beckley area at Prince Station in Prince, a stop on the Cardinal service between Chicago and Washington, D.C.

 Air

 Greater Beckley's only airport is Raleigh County Memorial Airport.
 Raleigh County Memorial Airport is served by Contour Airlines with service to Charlotte and Parkersburg.